 Reliable movements & Special technologies

 Seiko has made its name a strong contender for watch brands.
 It features very reliable movements for all kinds of timepieces.
-From auto, skeleton, solar-powered, and Kinetic watches, they have their movements made in-house, by Seiko themselves, not by third parties.
+From auto, skeleton, solar-powered, and Kinetic watches, they have their movements made in-house, by Seiko, not by third parties.
 It shows a complete sync for the body and heart of a timepiece, achieving integration and devotion to quality, which Seiko represents.

 LumiBrite technology is one of Seiko’s most notable innovations.
 It is an eco-friendly, safe, and longer-lasting luminescent paint devoid of the previous radioactive paints used in watch lume.
 Read more here!